TeknooSoftware/paypal-express/README.md

 About Teknoo Software
 ---------------------
-**Teknoo Software** is a PHP software editor, founded by Richard Déloge, also co-founder of the web agency Uni Alteri.
+**Teknoo Software** is a PHP software editor, founded by Richard Déloge.
-Teknoo Software shares the same DNA as Uni Alteri : Provide to our partners and to the community a set of high quality services or software, sharing knowledge and skills.
+Teknoo Software's DNA is simple : Provide to our partners and to the community a set of high quality services or software, sharing knowledge and skills.$

 License
 -------
 States is licensed under the MIT and GPL3+ Licenses - see the licenses folder for details